top of page

 That said (and now you know what’s coming), despite my intention to get fully vaccinated I feel like everyone has lost their mind with regard to these COVID vaccines.
 And I took the morning away from thesis writing to spell out my recollection of the very recent past – that which the entire planet appears to have blocked out.
 You know, just for the historical record, and all that...

 From the start of this pandemic we knew that arriving at a vaccine at all, ever, required a whole series of miracles and was at best unlikely.
 This was not the speculation of B-rated media personalities or some random’s feelings expressed in an op-ed from in a magazine no one reads.
-This was the expertise offered by every trusted authority – effectively every single person in or adjacent to any relevant or even plausibly relevant profession or area of study questioned on the topic (and every minute from pandemic declaration to shots arriving on the scene).
+This was the expertise offered by every trusted authority – effectively every single person in or adjacent to any relevant profession or area of study questioned on the topic (and every minute from pandemic declaration to shots arriving on the scene).
 “The fastest vaccine development to date was for mumps and that took four years, and only after forty years of prior research.”
 “Vaccine production is like having a child: it takes the time it takes; you can add all the sperm/eggs, pregnant women, and midwives you want but none of that changes the underlying biology.”
 This was the expert consensus.
 And you probably reiterated it to someone or just added it to your inventory of understanding about the pandemic.
 (Which is why it's so weird to be walking through what we all watched happen, and very recently...)

 Since early February of 2020, I’d been following Laurie Garrett (and a pretty closely: taking notes and citing her – which is why this is so burning for me).
 I liked her.
 She was sassy and seemed incapable of bullshit.
 She was also brought in across American media as an expert health science communicator and was making similar noises to others about a timeline for a vaccine or, more accurately, the total absence of any reasonable expectation for a vaccine (never mind a timeline!)
-In the New York Times and on CNN, MSNBC, and Democracy Now the award-winning journalist (reporting on public health and emerging diseases for thirty years, with recent books on pandemics and bioterrorism, fellow at Harvard’s School of Public Health, and member of the Council on Foreign Relations) made perfectly clear that a vaccine would be required to go back to anything approximating normal; but, very importantly, that vaccines and normalization would require a whole series of miracles – and arrive in concert with accomplishing everything we’ve done globally and over half a century to eradicate smallpox, cholera, and typhoid, say, but in only a matter of months or a few years.
+In The New York Times and on CNN, MSNBC, and Democracy Now the award-winning journalist (reporting on public health and emerging diseases for thirty years, with recent books on pandemics and bioterrorism, fellow at Harvard’s School of Public Health, and member of the Council on Foreign Relations) made perfectly clear that a vaccine would be required to go back to anything approximating normal; but, very importantly, that vaccines and normalization would require a whole series of miracles – and arrive in concert with accomplishing everything we’ve done globally and over half a century to eradicate smallpox, cholera, and typhoid, say, but in only a matter of months or a few years.
 In such appearances, Garrett also regularly noted that, by her expert opinion and that of everyone she knew in public health, COVID-19 was the most serious thing anyone had seen since HIV.
-She also liked to remind people that, just as we didn’t ‘go back to normal after 9/11’, we most likely would not ever return to anything we once knew.
+She also liked to remind people that, just as we didn’t 'go back to normal after 9/11,' we most likely would not ever return to anything we once knew.

 Other expert opinion was of similar tone.
 Director of the Mayo Vaccine Research Group, Dr. Gregory Poland, was, like Garret, everywhere in the media as well.
 He agreed that “bringing a vaccine from lab to public deployment proceeds at a glacial pace, and it’s a costly expedition.”
 Patrick Boyle, senior staff writer at the American Association of Medical Colleges, assured the world, in an article published on the AAMC website in March of 2020, titled Here’s why we can’t rush a COVID-19 vaccine, that human biology operates slowly and, because of that, we put procedures in place that take all the time required to determine both effectiveness and to minimize harm.
 Dr. David Kelvin, professor of Microbiology and Immunology at Dalhousie University (Canada Research Chair specializing in emerging infectious diseases and someone who just received a $1M grant from the Canadian Institutes of Health Research to evaluate COVID-19 patients) felt no different than Boyle, Poland, or Garrett.
 As he explained to CBC, Canada should be “preparing for a scenario in which there is no vaccine in the short or even in the medium term,” noting that in the seventeen years since SARS no effective vaccine emerged (and the ineffective ones occasionally resulted in more severe illness.)
-Of course, we all knew that despite dire global need and tremendous awareness and resources (and in the West disproportionately impacting wealthy, gay, white men) we’ve never seen a vaccine for HIV/AIDS in almost 40 years.
-In April The New York Times ran an exhaustive piece covering the full spectrum of reasonable expectations of leading experts.
-It starts:

 …the Trump administration’s coronavirus task force estimate a vaccine could arrive in at least 12 to 18 months.
 The grim truth behind this rosy forecast is that a vaccine probably won’t arrive any time soon.
 Clinical trials almost never succeed.
 We’ve never released a coronavirus vaccine for humans before.
 Our record for developing an entirely new vaccine is at least four years…

-Despite all of the above, in May of 2020, Donald Trump said we’d have a vaccine by the end of the year.
-As ever, Trump’s stupidity was mocked far and wide.
-The world’s media, public health officials, virologists, and first year biology students alike related his statement to his penchant for nonsense promotion.
-This was akin to his support of conspiracy theories like #Birtherism, #Pizzagate, #QAnon.
-Even his own White House walked back his comments, claiming he was just confused and actually referencing a prospective Ebola vaccine he’d been earlier briefed on.
-And everyone saw his motives as both transparent and selfish, as ever.
 "Beyond the obvious public health benefits,” Aaron Rupar at Vox explained, “a vaccine could help allay fears, stabilize markets, and quell criticisms that his administration was unprepared for or mismanaged the response to the outbreak.
 What is harder to wrap one’s brain around, however,” Rupar continued, “is the level of ignorance Trump displayed about how vaccines work.”
 This was the consensus shared by the CDC, Health Canada, Provincial health authorities, vaccine researchers at our leading universities, pharmaceutical company insiders, and on.
-Laurie Garrett responded to Donald Trump on the television and in print, saying that she couldn’t imagine a vaccine anytime in the next year and that her most optimistic estimate (based on decades of study, interviews, and reporting on this very subject) would see something emerge in not less than 36 months.
+Laurie Garrett responded to Donald Trump on television and in print, saying that she couldn’t imagine a vaccine anytime in the next year and that her most optimistic estimate (based on decades of study, interviews, and reporting on AIDS, Ebola, SARS and more) would see something emerge in not less than 36 months.

 As all this was happening the WHO’s Scientific Advisory Group shared their “Coordinated Global Research Roadmap” and a global strategy for accelerating vaccine development.
 They’d worked for months establishing novel protocols for arriving at a novel vaccine for this novel virus.
 Through a series of unprecedented and drastic measures, and record-breaking funding, they determined it would be possible to radically reduce research, development, and approval times while ramping up global vaccine production and distribution capacity.
 Key to getting there would be: